jasondsc/IndependenceArrhythmicRhythm/README.md

 - We simulate neural time series data using the NeuroDSP toolbox to generate ground truth data to parameterize (Simulate_neural_timeseries.ipynb)
 - We model the simulated neural time series data using the ms-specparam function as implemented in brainstorm and organize the outputs into a csv file for statistical analyses (Specparam_timeseries_and_organize_outputs.m)
 - We evaluate how the choice of methodology for quantifying brain rhythms impacts the interpretation of the results (Statistical_analysis_and_plotting.Rmd)
+- We then test whether the divergence between methods is similarly observed in an empirical dataset (CamCan_restingstateAlpha.Rmd)

 ## Manuscript and Citation